bitethebullett/bitethebullett/README.md

 turning 18 soon might be on 18+ sometimes to hangout with my friends but i wont speak to randoms on there till my birthday

+first rentry is just mine second one is matching with bro (and he made it)

 </div>